By using this site, you agree to our Privacy Policy and our Terms of Use.

 Taxpayers bear the burden of proof for the tax treatment and characterization of a litigation payment.
 The language found in the underlying litigation documents, such as pleadings or a judgment or settlement agreement, is often crucial in determining the tax treatment.
 Supporting evidence includes legal filings, settlement agreement terms, correspondence between the parties, internal memos, press releases, annual reports, and news publications.

-Tip: While various pieces of evidence can be persuasive, the Internal Revenue Service (IRS) generally views the initial complaint as the most persuasive.
-As such, attorneys need to be cognizant of the tax implicants of claims made in the initial filings.
+Pro Tip: While various pieces of evidence can be persuasive, the Internal Revenue Service (IRS) generally views the initial complaint as the most persuasive.
+As such, attorneys must be cognizant of the tax implications of claims made in the initial filings.

 Allocating Damages